dustinpitcher/iemoto/README.md

-# This is a fork of the awesome Iemoto
+# This is a fork of the awesome Iemoto.

 It uses a different Gruntfile which uses grunt-sass instead of compass.
 Also has livereload enabled which also reloads for php file changes.

+Original project located here: based on [_s](https://github.com/automattic/_s) and integrated with [grunt](http://gruntjs.com/project-scaffolding).

+Similar except more opinionated:

+Compass has been removed because it's slow in c9.io which is what I use for these kinds of projects.
+Changed to grunt-contrib-sass / gulp-sass respectively.

+Added Bootstrap.

+Added Font Awesome.

+All credit goes to the original contributors.

 # Iemoto